dorukguner/effective-java-3e/Chapter-2/Item-3-Enforce-the-singleton-property-with-a-private-constructor-or-enum-type.md

     public void leaveTheBuilding() { ... }
 }
 ```
-* It is clear the class is a singleton due to the public static final instance
+* Clear the class is a singleton due to the public static final instance

 ### Singleton with Static Factory
 ```